indreek/pg-migrator/README.md

 I have created some script files in "ignored-files" folder.
 All files in this folder will be ignored by pg-migrator because of "x-y.sql" naming standard.

-Let's open a terminal and go into the scripts' root folder and type following command (I have a db user with "test" username and "test" password).
+Let's open a terminal, go into the scripts' root folder and type the following command (I have a db user with "test" username and "test" password).

     $ pg-migrator postgres://test:test@localhost/testdb